mshaheerz/findadmin/README.md

 # findadmin
-its use for find admin page
+Its used for find the admin page

 # installation